Genius (company): New apps and features

-Re-launch as "Genius" and expanded funding
+Relaunch as "Genius" and expanded funding

-On July 12, 2014, reflecting its recent expansions and growth into a platform, Rap Genius re-launched as Genius.
+On July 12, 2014, reflecting its recent expansions and growth into a platform, Rap Genius relaunched as Genius.
 The co-founders said that the change was because most internet users fail to "dive into" stories they find in greater detail, and that Genius aimed to "help us all realize the richness and depth in every line of text".
 The company also raised an additional $40 million in series B funding led by investor Dan Gilbert, chairman of Quicken Loans and owner of the Cleveland Cavaliers.
 With its operations expanding, Genius relocated from Williamsburg, Brooklyn to Gowanus, Brooklyn.
 Genius also obtained buy-in from artists, including investments by Eminem, Nas, and Pharrell Williams.

 At one point, rapper Kanye West, a fan of the site, submitted a mockup of a redesign to investor Ben Horowitz.
 Although Lehman was impressed, telling Business Insider that future redesigns could use elements from it, the redesign was not used.
 In mid-2015, along with its redesigned logo and webpage, Genius released its Android app, which initially allowed users to search for and vote on annotations.